sidharth1211/KukuFM_StarWars/README.md

   1. List of People in startwars.
   2. Description of People.

-I've created few React based componenets such as:
+I've created few React based componenets such as
 <People/> and <PeopleDesc/>

 Hooks Such as useEffect. useState, useParams have been used to get data from api endpoing and manipulation.